Gaudin model modulo $p$, Tango structures, and dormant Miura opers: Introduction

-where $\alpha_1, \cdots, \alpha_m$ are simple positive roots, $\check{\alpha}_1, \cdots, \check{\alpha}_m$ are the corresponding coroots, $x_1, \cdots, x_r$ ($r\geq 0$) are distinct complex numbers, and $\check{\lambda}_1, \cdots, \check{\lambda}_r$ are dominant coweights of $\mfg$.
-It is well-known that each solution to the Bethe ansatz equations (\ref{E003}) specifies an eigenvector of the Hamiltonian of a certain spin model called the {\it Gaudin model}.
-It gives an effective way to solve the problem of simultaneous diagonalization of the Gaudin Hamiltonian.
-On the other hand, the Bethe Ansatz equations may be also interpreted as a ``no-monodromy" condition on Miura opers.
-A {\it Miura oper} (cf. \S\,\ref{SS1331}) is an oper equipped with additional data, or somewhat more precisely, a torsor over an algebraic curve equipped with two Borel reductions and a flat connection satisfying some conditions (including a certain transversality condition).
-For example, $\mr{PGL}_2$-opers and Miura $\mr{PGL}_2$-opers on an algebraic curve over $\mbC$ may be identified with, respectively, projective and affine connections on the associated Riemann surface.
-In a work by E. Frenkel (cf. ~\cite{Fre2} and ~\cite{Fre1}), a canonical correspondence between solutions to the Bethe ansatz equations and certain Miura opers with trivial monodromy on the complex projective line was constructed.
-Our study is based on this correspondence.
+On the other hand, the Bethe Ansatz equations may also be interpreted as a ``monodromy-free" condition on Miura opers.
+A {\it Miura oper} (cf. \S\,\ref{SS1331}) is, by definition, an oper equipped with additional data, or more precisely, a principal bundle over an algebraic curve equipped with two Borel reductions and a flat connection satisfying some conditions (including a certain transversality condition).
+For example, $\mr{PGL}_2$-opers and Miura $\mr{PGL}_2$-opers on a complex algebraic curve may be identified with, respectively, projective and affine structures on the associated Riemann surface.